NahoiLartem/NYT2/README.md

-# NYC-green-taxi-
+## NYC-green-taxi-
-Data visualization in R shiny for the NYC green taxi dataset
+# Data visualization in R shiny for the NYC green taxi dataset

  Shiny is a web application framework for R and it's usually run from R studio.
 First, you will need to have R and R-Studio installed.
 In addition, you will also need the following packages which can be installed from the R studio console.
 -  install.packages('shiny')
 -  install.packages('leaflet')
+-  install.packages('shinydashboard')
--  install.packages('shinydashboard') ● install.packages('shinythemes')
+-  install.packages('shinythemes')
 -  install.packages('highcharter')
 -  install.packages('data.table')